MystenLabs/sui/doc/src/explore/wallet-browser.md

 ### Create NFT

-From a demo decentralized site, such as our demonstration [NFT dApp], you can connect to your wallet and create a custom NFT:
+From a demo decentralized site, such as our demonstration [NFT dApp](https://github.com/MystenLabs/sui/tree/main/wallet/examples/demo-nft-dapp) available [in the Cloud](http://sui-wallet-demo.s3-website-us-east-1.amazonaws.com/), you can connect to your wallet and create a custom NFT:

 ![Create NFTs](../../static/create_NFT.gif "Create NFTs") *Create NFTs in Sui Wallet by connecting to an external site*